Azure/azure-functions-durable-python/docs/openai_agents/reference.md

 # Reference Documentation

-Complete reference for Durable OpenAI Agents integration.
+Complete reference for the OpenAI Agents Integration for Reliability on Azure Functions (Preview) integration.

 ## Durable Orchestration